 You can discuss the terms and implications of the settlement agreement with the lawyer.
 The lawyer will gain an understanding of your situation and can advise on whether you have, for example, a potential claim for unfair or wrongful dismissal and as a result shouldn’t accept the terms of the agreement or should ask for more compensation.
 The lawyer can also advise you on how to potentially negotiate different terms.

-Rocket Lawyer has a panel of On Call lawyers available to provide you as an employee with specific, independent advice on your situation and your document.
+Rocket Lawyer has a panel of solicitors available to provide you as an employee with specific, independent advice on your situation and your document.

 As part of this service, our lawyer will review the settlement agreement.
 They will then schedule a 30 minute call with you to discuss the agreement and its implications with you.